isc-projects/isc-dnssec-guide/doc/validation.rst

 not loading; or the web browser returning an error message indicating that the page cannot be displayed.
 For example, if root name servers were misconfigured with the wrong information about ``.org``, it could cause all validation for ``.org`` domains to fail.
-To the end users, it would appear that no one could get to any ``.org`` web sites [3]_.
+To end users, it would appear that all ``.org`` web sites were out of service [3]_.
 Should you encounter DNSSEC-related problems, don't be tempted to disable validation; there is almost certainly a solution that leaves validation enabled.
 A basic troubleshooting guide can be found in :ref:`dnssec_troubleshooting`.